Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 At the time of writing, the versions of each package are what is listed in the package.json.

+You can either fork this repo and modify it to suit your needs or follow the steps below.

 ___
 ## **Steps:**